 Head west by water and you're immediately in Lake Mälaren, an extremely large lake with an exceptionally intricate shoreline and 1200 islands of its own.

-Stockholm's location could deter unauthorized entry into the Bay.
+Stockholm's original location was therefore not at the edge of the Baltic, but at the narrows leading into this bay.
+By being at the bay entrance, Stockholm could guard and deter unauthorized entry into the Bay.
 If an invading fleet wanted to move inland, it could enter the Archipelago through any of hundreds of routes, with no way to defend them all.
-Conveniently, all of those routes gradually merged, with the crucial bottleneck at Gamla Stan (i.e. the original Stockholm).
+But all of those routes gradually merged, with the crucial bottleneck at Gamla Stan (i.e. the original Stockholm).
 Any invading fleet would need to pass around Gamla Stan, through some of the narrowest channels in the Archipelago.

 Once past Stockholm, invaders would find Mälaren Bay a haven of islands and inlets.
 Stockholm's position at the bottleneck and in the middle of the channel was therefore crucial to creating, building, and defending the nation of Sweden during the early years.